Forest School is an innovative educational approach to outdoor play and learning.

 The Forest School approach has been successful with children of all ages who visit the same local woodlands on a regular basis and through play, have the opportunity to learn about the natural environment, how to handle risks and most importantly to use their own initiative to solve problems and co-operate with others.
 Through Forest School learning, children will develop: self-awareness; self-regulation; empathy; good social communication skills; independence; a positive mental attitude, self-esteem and confidence.
 Many of the strengths and qualities we teach as a Building Learning Power school.

-Mrs Todhunter (Forest School Leader), Miss Hamilton (Forest School HLTA) and Mr Watson (Forest School volunteer) will be taking groups of children to the Forest School site at Whinlatter every Friday.
+Mrs Todhunter (Forest School Leader) and Mrs Galea (Forest School HLTA) will be taking groups of children to the Forest School site at Beck Wythop every Friday.
 All children in Years 1, 3 and 5 will have approximately 6 sessions (morning or afternoon).

 Fairfield Primary School is committed to Forest School and outdoor learning.